Japanese Antarctic Expedition: Dash patrol

 On 19 January, sea ice conditions having shifted, Kainan Maru was brought up close to the Barrier edge and the process of landing the shore party began.
 This proved difficult and dangerous, involving the cutting of an ice path through the steep cliffside to the Barrier summit to enable the transfer of men, dogs, provisions and equipment.
 While the landing proceeded, Nomura visited Fram and was much impressed by what he saw.
 The Norwegians were less flattering in their observations of the Japanese expedition, noting in particular the barbaric fashion in which wildlife was captured and killed.

 The unloading completed, Kainan Maru departed for King Edward VII Land, leaving seven men on the Barrier.
 Two would remain at a base camp to carry out meteorological observations, while a five-man Dash Patrol marched southward; these five men were Shirase, Takeda, Miisho and the two Ainu dog drivers.
 The patrol's aim was to travel as far south as possible in the limited time available, over unexplored terrain.
 Hence, rather than heading due south, which would have placed them in Amundsen's tracks, they chose a south-easterly route.

 Clad in inadequate clothing and footwear, and with no experience of polar travel, the Dash Patrol set out at noon on 20 January.
 They faced severe weather, and were halted after only 13 km.
 The next day they were confined by the weather to their tents.
 Resuming on 22 January, over the next few days they battled on against strong winds and blizzards, while the temperature fell to -25 C. Some of the dogs fell out, lame or frostbitten.

 By 28 January, they calculated that they had covered 250 km, and that their position was 80° 5' S, 156° 37' W. Here, they buried a canister containing the names of the group, and raised the Japanese flag.
-The surrounding plain was named by Shirase as Yamato Yukihara ("Japanese Snow Plain").
+The surrounding plain was named by Shirase as Yamato Yukihara (大和雪原, Japanese Snow Plain).
 After a brief ceremony and salute to the emperor, the party began its journey back to base.
 Weather conditions were now much more favourable, and they covered the distance in three days, possibly the fastest polar sledge journey at that time.
 Arriving at their base camp on 31 January, they recovered from their exertions by sleeping for 36 hours.